 Most causes for compulsive shopping are psychological.
-Generally a person will be having emotions of loneliness, depression, feel out of control in a particular area, and seek to spend money in order to relieve the stress.
-Spending addiction is a symptom or flashing red-light warning sign that there are deep-rooted feelings one is trying to avoid facing.
+Generally, a person will be having emotions of loneliness, depression, feeling out of control in a particular area, and seeking to spend money in order to relieve the stress.
+Spending addiction is a symptom of flashing red-light warning sign that there are deep-rooted feelings one is trying to avoid facing.
 An addict indulges themselves in shopping to help numb those troubling feelings- for a while.

 Some of the psychological conditions associated with compulsive shopping are: